powered by FreeFind

 Relics

-Stations - Saville Town goods yard site now sees light industrial use.
+Stations Saville Town goods yard site now sees light industrial use, brick built goods warehouse converted.

-Tunnels - Saville Road tunnel 187yds long- cutting and tunnel infilled 1998 but north end of tunnel can still be inspected.
+Tunnels Saville Road tunnel 187yds long- cutting and tunnel infilled 1998 but north end of tunnel can still be seen.

 Opened 1.11.1910 Mirfield Jn - Newton Goods; 1.10.1923 connection from the LNW line at Red Doles Jn